 If nothing else, you’ll be able to figure out which holsters and what clothing works best for your new life as a CCW permit holder.

 What kind of class will you be attending?
 Think online classes are too easy or will they make CCWs more accessible?
-While you’re at it, you may also want to consider getting some CCW insurance too.
-Take a look at our reviews to see which works best for you.
-Oh…and Best Concealed Carry Holsters!
+While you’re at it, check out our Review of USCCA Membership where you get tons more education and liability insurance as a perk.
+Oh…and don’t forget Best Concealed Carry Holsters too!